Black Knot of Prunus

 Hosts

-Black knot occurs on more than 25 species in genus Prunus (cherry, plum, chokecherry, peach, nectarine, apricot, almond, etc.), but is particularly destructive on ornamental cherry, plum and chokecherry in the landscape.
+Black knot occurs on more than 25 species in genus Prunus (cherry, plum, chokecherry, peach, nectarine, apricot, almond, etc.), but is particularly destructive on ornamental cherry, plum and chokecherry in southern New England.

 Management

 The dormant season is the best time to scout for black knot when foliage is not present to obscure the galls.
 When detected early, black knot can be effectively managed by pruning out infected branches at least 6–12 inches away from the gall, if possible.
 The infected stems and branches should be removed from the site.
 In subsequent months and years, careful scouting of nearby branches should be performed regularly to determine if new infections have established.
 New, succulent shoots are especially vulnerable during rainy periods in the spring when temperatures are mild.
-Sanitize pruning tools with rubbing alcohol or lay in direct sunlight after pruning infected trees.
-Chemical management will not be effective in controlling the disease when the canopy is harboring numerous galls.
-When disease severity is low, fungicides may help to eradicate the pathogen in conjunction with pruning.
+Prunus growing in shaded settings are more susceptible to infection.
+Clean and sanitize pruning equipment after working with badly infected trees.
+Chemical management will not be effective in controlling the disease when disease severity is high and the canopy is harboring numerous galls.
+When severity is low, fungicides may help to eradicate the pathogen in conjunction with pruning.
 Chemicals labeled for use against the pathogen include: copper hydroxide, copper sulfate, captan and thiophanate-methyl.
 Some fungicides are not labeled for use on fruit intended for human consumption.
 Read labels carefully.
 Fungicides are most effective in limiting new infections in the spring when the fungus is sporulating.